 Plastic bags are an absolute must when it comes to detoxing your closet.
 You will need large trash bags for separating the items you’re throwing out from the items you’re donating.
 Be sure to mark them clearly so you don’t mix up the bags!

-For the items you’re putting in storage until the summer months, use plastic bins instead of plastic bags so your clothing doesn’t get wrinkled or become misshapen over the winter.
+For the items you’re putting in storage, use plastic bins instead of plastic bags so your clothing doesn’t get wrinkled or become misshapen.

 A detox can be tedious, but a fun soundtrack will inspire you to keep going!
 Music that you love can be a great distraction from the task at hand, so try choosing something that’s upbeat and that you can sing along to.
 Time flies when you’re jamming out!

-Before you bring out your cold weather clothes from storage, deal with the clothes already hanging in your closet.
+Before you bring out your clothes from storage, deal with the clothes already hanging in your closet.

-Begin by packing away the super summer-y items like lightweight skirts and dresses, tank tops, thin t-shirts, shorts, etc. After you put all of those pieces away into your storage bin, you’ll be left with the in-between items that can be worn into fall.
+For example, if you were preparing your closet to move from summer to fall, begin by packing away the super summer-y items like lightweight skirts and dresses, tank tops, thin t-shirts, shorts, etc. After you put all of those pieces away into your storage bin, you’ll be left with the in-between items that can be worn into fall.
 These are items like jean jackets, blazers, trousers, pencil skirts, and button down shirts.
-As you’re going through your wardrobe determining what items can be worn into fall, ask yourself these questions:

-By keeping transitional items in your wardrobe for another month or two, you will be able to stretch your outfit options and you won’t be stuck with only heavy-duty winter items in October when it’s not quite dead-of-winter weather.
+By keeping transitional items in your wardrobe for another month or two, you will be able to stretch your outfit options.

 This is where piles come in handy!
 Start making separate piles on your floor or bed for the items you’re donating, selling, or throwing away.